iem-projects/pd-acre-wg/readme.rst

 ..
 [JOS] see https://ccrma.stanford.edu/~jos/wg.html, Center for Computer Research in Music and Acoustics (CCRMA),   Stanford University

 Some instruments are implemented as examples and provided to serve as a start for own instruments and experiments.
-The 'acre' systematic with directories as prefixes is used to organize them. (see general acre documentation in '../docu').
+The 'acre' systematic with directories as prefixes is used to organize them. (see general acre documentation in acre base modules 'docu/').

 Within physical modeling, the more sophisticated the models are, the more expressive parameters are needed to handle them and mostly the more difficult is to play them.
 Therefore in some of the instruments, the parameters are simplified and combined, to allow an easier intuitive playing and also values are mapped to a more intuitive range.

-Needed libraries: zexy, iemlib1, iemlib2, iemmatrix, iem_ambi
- libraries not installed in the system, can be copied to "libs/" (thus if checkout fresh it should be empty)

 Objects
 -------